-Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Implement Writ Process Management Create a case mana Board decisions on - aging the respo nse to writs filed to appeal FY 2017-18 Current Update In Process: This should be included in the case management project going forward.
+Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Implement Writ Process Management Create a case mana Board decisions on aging the respo nse to writs filed to appeal FY 2017-18 SY LS Current Update forward.
+The case serving as the Pro Division Project N In Process: This should be included in the case management project going forward.
 The case management project was recently reinitiated with Iveta Brecko serving as the Project Manager under Celso Templo's direction in the Systems Division Project Management Office.
 The business partner assigned has been corrected from DL to LS.
 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Appeal Process Management Integrate the disability litigation appeal process with Workspace and the writ management system to allow electronic management of the process and institute metrics and reporting.
-FY 2017-18 SY DL, LS Current Update This is part of the case mar agement pro ocess.
+FY 2017-18 SY DL, LS Current Update This is part of the case mar nagement pro ocess.

 Task Implementation Schedule Owner Partners In Process Substantially Complete Complete Retire Legacy System Tracker Retire the legacy Tracker system after all functionality has been migrated to Workspace.
-FY 2017-18 SY DR Current Update The major reasoned of the Breadinty Tracker have been impromented in Workspace.
-The remaining process that has not been migrated is disability appeals.
-(This is part of Phase I of the case management project.) appears.
-(This is part of Pha ase i oi the c ase managen ieni projeci.)
+FY 2017-18 SY DR Current Update The major feature Workspace.
+The appeals.
+(This is remaining process that has not been migrated is dis